 As Sensitivity Analysis assesses each variable independently, it can identify critical variables that may act as a weakness.
 For example – it may be discovered that raw materials are extremely volatile to changes in currency.
 Measures can be taken to reduce the impact, say by hedging.
 Thus, it can be said – weak spot is identified and strengthened.

-Excel Tools to Assist in Performing Scenario Analysis and Sensitivity Analysis
+Excel Tools to Assist in Performing Sensitivity and Scenario Analysis

 The CHOOSE function is very useful when creating scenarios in financial models.
 By using the CHOOSE formula, an analyst is able to select between 5 different scenarios that can flow through the entire model.